Dutton | 2017

 “Final girls is film-geek speak for the last woman standing at the end of a horror movie.”

-There are two other members: Sam and Lisa.
+There are two other members of The Final Girls: Sam and Lisa.
 Lisa, being the oldest is probably also the wisest.
 She’s navigated being a Final Girl for a long time, so she reaches out to Quincy following her ordeal and they form a unique long-distance friendship.
 Sam proves more elusive, preferring to stay out of the public eye.
 She and Quincy have never met, despite attempts by many, including the likes of Oprah.
-In the here and now, Sam’s disappeared all together.
+In the here and now, Sam has disappeared altogether.

 Until Lisa kills herself.

 Quincy has convinced herself she’s over her trauma, but “over it” starts to look more like “ignoring it” when she gets word of Lisa’s death.
-She starts to pop more Xanax, she starts to get a little angrier, and a little more on edge.
+She starts to pop more Xanax, she gets a little angrier and a little more on edge.
 Then Sam shows up on her doorstep.
 Sam is shady and unpredictable.
 Quincy’s live-in boyfriend, Jeff, doesn’t like her.
 Quincy’s rescuer, Coop, doesn’t trust her.
 Quincy doesn’t know who to trust or how she feels.
-All she knows for sure is that Sam is a human hurricane, pushing her to remember what happened at Pine Cottage, pushing her, with dire consequences, to tap into feelings she’d buried deep down all those years ago.
+All she knows for sure is that Sam is a human hurricane, pushing her to remember what happened at Pine Cottage.
+Pushing her, with dire consequences, to tap into feelings she’d buried deep down all those years ago.

 I was so enraptured by the inspirations and events of this novel, that I totally believed all the red herrings Sager was dropping, thinking they were something else entirely, and I completely missed the big twist.
 And that is the beauty of what Riley Sager has done with this novel.

 I think it’s pretty clear Riley Sager and I are fans of the same things.
-Dude hit my spot, just right.
+Let’s be besties, Sager!

 I seriously get kind of emotional when a thriller writer tricks me with a plot twist.